khodosevichlab/Preterm_project_2_code_repo/Notebook_1_P28_29_preprocessing.md

 qsave(leiden22, "leiden22.qs")
 qsave(con, "con.qs")
 ```
-For annotation, some of the clusters were collapsed or manually separated.
+For annotation, some of the clusters were collapsed or further separated.